-1.1 To consider the draft report and recommendations of the Community Select Committee Scrutiny review into Resident Engagement.
-A Final Report and Recommendations will be submitted to a further meeting of the Committee to sign off the final report.
+1.1 To consider the final report and recommendations of the Community Select Committee Scrutiny review into Resident Engagement.

 2 BACKGROUND & SCRUTINY ISSUE IDENTIFIED

 2.1 The issue of scrutinising Resident Engagement was agreed by the Select Committee as a scrutiny review item when it met on 7 March 2018 to agree the Committee's work programme for 2018/19.